knightsUCF/City-Builder-Architects-Production/GDD.md

-"EYO" - a unique name, maybe some short Japanese name, maybe something that means something, doesn't have to mean anything like Starbucks
+"EYO" "Io" - a unique name, maybe some short Japanese name, maybe something that means something, doesn't have to mean anything like Starbucks

 Can do a campaign on Fiver.
 Nothing to lose.